A conversation with Equip's newest feature: Video Response

 Virtual interview

-We are elated to announce the launch of our new feature, Video Interview.
+We are elated to announce the launch of our new feature, Video Response.
 Instead of Team Equip sharing why they chose to build the feature and how it will benefit users, we thought we would let Video Interview answer for itself!
-This is an interview of Video Interview.
+This is an interview of Video Response.
 So meta, no?

 Here's how we imagine how the Interview would go: